saidsabri010/AFP-Team1-2021/Documents/System_Design.md

 JoinUs button - this function will take the user to the register for a course  page.

 ## Open Questions
  Any open issues that you aren't sure about, contentious decisions that you'd like readers to weigh in on, suggested future work, and so on.
-A tongue-in-cheek name for this section is the 'known unknowns'.
+A tongue-in-cheek name for this section is the 'known unknowns'.we would like to welcome any suggestion that can improve our working environment and the webpage design

  ## Maintenance plan